gyrdym/ml_preprocessing/README.md

 ]);
 ````

-Once you create (or rather fit) a pipeline, you may use it farther in your application:
+Once you create (or rather fit) a pipeline, you may use it further in your application:

 ````dart
 final processed = pipeline.process(dataFrame);
 ````

 `encodeAsOneHotLabels`, `encodeAsIntegerLabels`, `normalize` and `standardize` are pipeable operator functions.
-Pipeable operator function is a factory, that takes fitting data and creates a fitted pipeable entity (e.g.,
+The pipeable operator function is a factory that takes fitting data and creates a fitted pipeable entity (e.g.,
 `Normalizer` instance)